Christoph Draeger

-Christoph Draeger (born 1965 in Zurich, Switzerland) is a Swiss multimedia artist.
-Born in Zurich, he currently lives and works between Vienna and New York, that is to say Umeå, Sweden.
+Christoph Draeger (born 1965) is a Swiss multimedia artist.
+Born in Zürich, he currently lives and works between Vienna and New York, that is to say Umeå, Sweden.

 Life and career

+Draeger was born in 1965 in Zürich, Switzerland.
 From 1986 until 1990 Draeger attended the School of Visual Arts in Lucerne, Switzerland, and from 1990 until 1991 he studied at École Nationale Supérieure des Arts Visuels de la Cambre in Brussels, Belgium.
 Afterwards, in 1996, Draeger went to New York for a scholarship at P.S.1's International Studio Program and stayed there until he moved to Vienna in 2011.

 His works have been exhibited worldwide in galleries and institutions such as the Centre Georges Pompidou in Paris, Kunst-Werke Institute for Contemporary Art in Berlin, Whitney Museum of American Art in New York, Massachusetts Museum of Contemporary Art, and Santiago Museum of Contemporary Art.
 Draeger has also taken part in several important art events, Venice Biennale and Art Cologne among others.
 His works are in many private and institutional collections such as the Centre Georges Pompidou in Paris, Kunsthaus Zürich, and the Whitney Museum of American Art and Brooklyn Museum in New York.

 He sometimes works together with his wife, Austrian artist Heidrun Holzfeind, who specialises in documentaries and photography.
 They have a little son with whom Draeger recreated fragments from the Hollywood movie The Road (2009) for his work The Rd.
 (2013).
 Draeger sometimes collaborates with his brother, Urs Draeger who is the manager of a design agency.